SRT / VTT / ASS Subtitle Formats

 0

-, indicating the default layer.
+, means the default layer.

 - Example:

-Start: Subtitle start time, the format is
+Start: The subtitle start time, in the format

 hours:minutes:seconds.milliseconds